cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial3.rst

 CONFIG
 ------

-The CONFIG file contains the positions of the particles and a sample of the configuration is provided below.
+The CONFIG file contains the positions of the particles and part of the file is shown below:

 .. code-block:: html
    :linenos: